Since our inception, Griffith has embraced and protected its natural environment

 Griffith University is committed to the sustainable use, conservation and restoration of the lands upon which our campuses sit.
 To support this, we have policies and plans to ensure the conservation, restoration and sustainable use of terrestrial ecosystems associated with the university, including of our native – wild land - forests.

 Our Environmental Sustainability Policy expresses Griffith University’s commitment to mitigating the impact of our operations on the climate and the natural environment by adopting economic, social, and environmentally responsible practices aligned with the United Nations Sustainable Development Goals, while also complying with all relevant legislation informed by contemporary best practice, First Peoples knowledges and practices, and latest scientific knowledge to prevent and minimise harm to the natural environment.
-This policy also seeks describes the development of our action plans to achieve net zero by 2029 within the defined emissions boundary, avoid and reduce waste on campus, protect and enhance biodiversity, including offsetting unavoidable impacts, and prevent pollution of waterways and improve catchment health.
+This policy also seeks to describe the development of our action plans to achieve net zero by 2029 within the defined emissions boundary, avoid and reduce waste on campus, protect and enhance biodiversity, including offsetting unavoidable impacts, and prevent pollution of waterways and improve catchment health.

 Environmental Sustainability Policy

-Biodiversity and Conversation Plan
+Biodiversity Conversation Plan

 Our Landscape Management Plan (2022–2025) outlines a comprehensive approach to managing the landscapes of the University’s three main campuses in alignment with the Biodiversity Conservation Plan.
 This plan focuses on maintaining and enhancing the campus's ecological integrity, emphasising the 'ACT, LEARN, ENGAGE' framework documented in the Biodiversity Conservation Plan.
 It is a strategic framework designed to preserve and enhance the ecological health of Griffith University's mains campuses, ensuring they remain vibrant, sustainable, and educational environments.
 For each of these campuses, the key components of the plans are: